yosef147yosef/License-Generator-PC-IDs-based-verification/README.md

 Our system consists of five main components:

-1. Protected (encrypted) software - identical for all users
+1. Protected (encrypted) software - unique for each user
 1. Activation program - identical for all users
 1. License file - unique for each user
 1. Block ranges file - identical for all users